Summary

 2018

 In 2018, Crist was endorsed by the League of Conservation Voters (LCV) Action Fund, which called him “a leader on protecting Florida from and planning for the impacts of climate change during his time as Governor and in Congress.”[94]
-Crist won a second term with 57 percent of the vote.
+Crist won a second term by A vote of 182,717 (58%) to 134,254 (42%).

 Tenure